Distributed Learning with Dependent Samples: DKRR for Strong Mixing Sequences

 \subsection{Strong mixing sequences}

 It is impossible to establish satisfactory generalization error bounds for learning algorithms without imposing any restrictions on the dependence.
-An extreme case is that all samples are generated from a single data, making the number of effective samples be 1.
-Therefore, we introduce several quantities to describe the dependence of samples.
-The strong mixing condition \cite{Rosenblatt1956} is a widely used restriction which is much weaker than the so-called $\beta$-mixing condition \cite{Yu1994} and $\phi$-mixing condition \cite{Sun2010}.
+An extreme case is that samples are copies of a single data, making the number of effective samples be 1.
+Strong mixing condition \cite{Rosenblatt1956} is a widely used restriction to quantitatively describe the dependence among different samples and is much weaker than the $\beta$-mixing condition \cite{Yu1994} and $\phi$-mixing condition \cite{Sun2010}.